 Every now and then a product captures our imagination by being outstanding in specifications and at a price that is not over the top.
-Nikon Have done this with their latest camera the D750.
+Nikon Have done this with the D750.
 A well specified camera that will satisfy both the professional and keen amateur photographer alike.

 What I do love about Nikon is that all the lenses from previous models will work on this camera and other current models, albeit you may be limited to using manual mode only.
 But for video capture, the ability to change aperture and select a focus point is a god send.